Victoria Cravens, LMHC, MCPC

 Confidentiality

-Our client's identity, relationship, and content of sessions are strictly confidential except in a situation where such confidentiality would violate the law, such as harm to self or others, and child or elder abuse.
+My client's identity, relationship, and content of sessions are strictly confidential except in a situation where such confidentiality would violate the law, such as harm to self or others, and child or elder abuse.
+Those limitations will be specifically identified in your contract.

 Creativity

 Our brains process information in different ways; some of us are very logic-oriented, while others more free-thinking.
-We are most successful when we tap into these strengths with an open mind; with curiosity without judgement.
+We are most successful when we tap into these strengths with an open mind, and with curiosity without judgement.

 Compassion

-Life can create changes - good or bad - overnight, and emotions can overflow; consideration, kindness and compassion are the bulwark of any healthy relationship, and most especially in a coaching relationship.
+Life can create changes - good or bad - in an instant or over time; emotions can overflow; a professional relationship that engenders trust, kindness and compassion are the bulwark of any healthy relationship, and most especially in a counseling, coaching, or consulting relationship.

 Acceptance